 On-Site/Remote: This is the expected location for the project.
 If you are applying for an on-site project and would not be able to complete the project on-site, do not apply.

 Payment: This is the amount you will receive from Parker Dewey once the project is completed if you are selected for this project.
 Again, this is a fixed-fee; if it takes you more or less time than what is stated in the "Estimated Hours," your payment does not change.

 To apply for a project, complete the short-answer questions in the project application.
 All projects will have at least one application question; many have more.

 In your application responses, be sure to:

-Tip for Success: The application questions are really important!
-Not only are your responses front-and-center when a company is reviewing your application, but they are usually both the application AND the interview.
-Although they can reach out to applicants, most employers do not, so your responses to these questions are the biggest (and often only) way that a company chooses you over another applicant.
+Tip for Success: The application questions are extremely important!
+Not only are your responses front-and-center when a company is reviewing your application, but companies have the option to use them as both the application AND the interview.
+Accordingly, your responses to these questions are the biggest (and sometimes only) way that a company chooses you over another applicant.

 When you have completed your application questions, click SUBMIT APPLICATION.

 Once you have applied to the project, click OPPORTUNITIES to view more available Micro-Internships.